raspberrypilearning/kids-ruby-quiz/worksheet.md

 name = ask "What is your name?"
 ```

 For the next line of the quiz greet the player by their name, which has has been saved as the variable `name`.
 Let's do something rather clever with this variable.
 Use `alert` to create another pop-up box that joins "Hello " and the player's name together with a plus symbol.
-This is called concatenation.

-*Concatenation is the process of joining character strings end-to-end.
-For example, the concatenation of "snow" and "ball" is "snowball".*
+This is called concatenation, which means the process of joining character strings end-to-end.
+For example, the concatenation of "snow" and "ball" is "snowball".

 ```ruby
 alert "Hello " + name
 ```

 Next, create a new variable called `score` which will contain the player's score.
 The initial value stored is zero, which is known in programming as an integer.

-*An integer is a number that can be written without a decimal place, such as 1, 5 and 9.*
+An integer is a number that can be written without a decimal place, such as 1, 5 and 9.

 ```ruby
 score = 0
 ```

 Finally, let's make another alert showing the player their score, which at the start of the game is always zero.
 We can use concatenation again to join "Your score is " to their actual score.
-But there is a problem, because concatenation can only join *strings* together; so as the score is an *integer* the two cannot be joined.
+But there is a problem, because concatenation can only join strings together; so as the score is an integer the two cannot be joined.
 To join them together we must temporarily change the score to a string; this is done via `score.to_s`.

-*A string is a sequence of characters; for example, "Hello" is a string.*
+A string is a sequence of characters; for example, "Hello" is a string.

 ```ruby
 alert "Your score is " + score.to_s